NivenT/utilities/utils/wrapper/README.md

 # Wrapper

 This provides a templated class for creating generic wrappers.
 The wrappers created this way automatically inherit all operations available to the wrapped (i.e. "inner") type.
-At the moment, the inner type cannot be a reference.

 ## Example Usuage
 ```C++